Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **Pro Tip:**  Before you write a single line of code, spend five minutes sketching out your solution on a napkin (or whiteboard, if you're feeling fancy).
-Trust me, debugging a napkin is *way* easier than debugging a thousand lines of code.
-You'll save time, tears, and possibly your sanity.
-Think of it as preventative programming – for your mental health.
+- **Pro Tip:**  Always name your variables like you're explaining your code to a grumpy, caffeine-deprived detective.
+Instead of `x`, use `numberOfSuspects`.
+Trust me, your future self (and anyone else who touches your code) will thank you.
+Debugging becomes less "Where's Waldo?" and more "Aha!
+The butler did it!"

 ---

-### 📅 Last Updated: 2024-11-16 02:58
+### 📅 Last Updated: 2024-11-16 03:33

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!